trash/trash.github.io/_posts/2016-12-11-return-of-the-jedai.md

 Big picture I'm still in the process of porting over the major functionality that was in the game before the rewrite.
 I've also decided to hone in the feature-set a bit and to leave out of a lot of the more in-depth simulation-y bits.
 The end goal is to get something like a functional [Majesty](http://store.steampowered.com/app/25990/) clone working in the near future.
 When that's working and fun, then I can start tacking on and refining the more Dwarf-Fortress-y systems I had before.

+I'm also going to try and get in the habit of writing more bite-size blog posts instead of these monolithic once-or-twice-a-year updates.
+One of the changes I made most recently improved the transparency of the AI in a really big way.
+It's an interesting feature and required some interesting problem solving. <small>Yay tree traversal algorithms.</small> Because of this I'm going to set a reminder to write a blog post about it in a week or two.
+So [stay tuned for that](/subscribe).

-As always hit the [subscribe link](/subscribe) in the footer if you want to stay up to date on the game.
+As always hit the subscribe link in the footer if you want to stay up to date on the game.
 I promise I won't spam you. <small>Looks like I'm averaging 3 or 4 blog posts a year so you're probably good.</small>